Articles in Famous Felines are written by

 Sybil was apparently named after Basil Fawlty's wife in the celebrated BBC television series, Fawlty Towers, but (unlike the probable reaction of her namesake) Sybil the cat seemed slightly unnerved by the press call.
 Downing Street put up a short video at YouTube.

-Sybil, 2007 Sybil, 2007 Unfortunately Sybil's tenure was short-lived.
-It seems she did not settle well in Downing Street, and so after about 6 months she was taken to live with friends of Mr Darling's who lived in a quieter neighbourhood.
+Unfortunately Sybil's tenure was short-lived.
+It seems she did not settle well in Downing Street, and so after about 6 months was taken to live with friends of Mr Darling's who lived in a quieter neighbourhood.
 There were some reports that she'd returned to their Scottish home in Edinburgh, but as far as we can gather, although that was what the Darlings wanted for her, it did not happen.
-She died in London in July 2009 after a short illness, the nature of which we don't know.
+She died, we think in London, in July 2009 after a short illness, the nature of which we don't know.

 So Downing Street was catless again and seemed likely to remain so, even after a change of government in 2010.